Benjovengo/SolidityChallenge/README.md

 ### Deploy

 1. Start a local Ethereum network with Hardhat: `npx hardhat node`
+2. Open a new terminal
-2. Compile the contracts: `npx hardhat compile`
+3. Compile the contracts: `npx hardhat compile`
-3. Migrate the contracts to the local network: `npx hardhat migrate`
+4. Migrate the contracts to the local network: `npx hardhat migrate`

 ### Test